Aantrreksh/sql-query/sqlref/sql_reference.md

 <object alt="syntax diagram for alter table set location command"  data="./diagrams/hiveMetaindexLocationCommand-f9b008fd0b8484b83cb01d7fe62511ae.svg" ></object>

-With this command you can define a location for this specified Hive table.
+With this command, you can define a location for this specified Hive table.
 If you change it later, {{site.data.keyword.sqlquery_short}} does not find the index metadata anymore.
 Existing index metadata on previous location is not dropped, therefore you can always switch back to the old location when needed.

 ```sql
 -- set the index location for the table CUSTOMERS_PARTITIONED